cube-js/cube/docs/content/Examples-Tutorials-Recipes/Passing-Dynamic-Values-In-Query.md

 | ... | ...      | ...    | ...             |

-To calculate the ratio between the number of women in a particular city and the total number of women in the country, we need to define three measures.
+To calculate the ratio between the number of women in a particular city and the total number of people in the country, we need to define three measures.
 One of them can recieve the city value from the filter in a query.
 Cube will apply this filter via the `WHERE` clause to the dataset.
 So, we need to reshape the dataset so that applying this filter wouldn’t affect the calculations.
 In this use case,